hoangvvo/benzene/docs/worker/README.md

 [Service Worker Example](https://github.com/hoangvvo/benzene/tree/main/examples/with-service-worker)

-This assumes basic understanding of service worker.
+This assumes basic understanding of Service Workers.
 If not, you can learn how to register the service worker [here](https://developers.google.com/web/fundamentals/primers/service-workers/registration).

 ```js
 import { GraphQL, fetchHandler } from '@benzene/worker';